 We gather in our Meeting House for Silent Worship at 10 am on Sundays.
-Twice a month, on the first and the third Sundays, we will have Hybrid Silent Worship, which will be both on Zoom and in-person at the Meeting House.
+Twice a month, on the first and the third Sundays, we have Hybrid Silent Worship, which is on Zoom and in-person at the Meeting House.
 When the weather is poor we may hold worship over Zoom instead of gathering at the Meeting House; watch your email for an alert.

 Reno Friends Meeting Event Details & Other Notices